Skip to main content

 The 3-Question Audit

-Every useful social media audit comes down to three questions:
+Every useful audit comes down to three questions:

 1. What's working?
 (Do more of this)